 It's a relief to know that you can still use expired ArtResin but how can we avoid getting to that point in the first place?
 Here are some tips to help keep your epoxy resin as fresh as can be:

-- Replace the cap on the hardener: re-cap as soon as you've finish pouring to reduce oxygen exposure and delay oxidation.
+- Replace the cap on the hardener: re-cap as soon as you've finished pouring to reduce oxygen exposure and delay oxidation.

 - Only buy as much ArtResin as you need: get what you think you’ll need for your project so that you're not stuck with resin you won't use.